Reinhardjs/simple-lodde-cli-app/README.md

 ### Installation

-Although, you can install it on your system without dockerize it.
+Although, you can install it on your local project environment system without dockerize it.

-Run these following commands to install on your system.
+Run these following commands to install local project environment system.

 1. Install NPM packages
    ```sh